Getting Started¶

 vessel_ids = [

-for self_reported_info in vessel.self_reported_info
+self_reported_info.id for self_reported_info in vessel_self_reported_infos

 ]